cbmuser/c2net/README.md

 You can transfer your PRG-files using "curl" to your Commodore Computer by local Wifi.
 It's a first workstage and in development.

+curl -T file.prg 192.2.168.100 will send the file to the adapter and will be saved on SD-Card.

+curl 192.2.168.100 shows the directory of the SD-Card.

 ## Latest Updates

 21.April.2025: